 Content optimization is a process of creating content that has the ability to reach the largest possible target audience.
 In today’s digital world, content really is king.

 This particular monarch of marketing has been in power for some time and looks set to continue its reign long into the future.
-The millennial generation, for example, now spend a whopping 11 hours every day consuming online content.
+The millennial generation, for example, now spends a whopping 11 hours every day consuming online content.
 That’s a staggering stat!
 Clearly, now more than ever before, creating quality content is a fundamental component of business success.

 Alas, not all content is created equally.